-- 1. Coalbrookdale site of the old furnace, where the first successful use of mineral fuel to smelt iron led to the increase in the world-wide production of iron; and the buildings of the iron working community. - Ironbridge the Iron Bridge and the small centre that grew up around it.
+- Coalbrookdale site of the old furnace, where the first successful use of mineral fuel to smelt iron made possible the increase in the worldwide production of iron and steel, and the buildings of the iron working community. - Ironbridge the Iron Bridge and the small centre which grew up around it.
 The earlier settlement of Madeley Wood is discernable still in the older cottages and scattered settlement pattern overlaid by the new.
 The Madeley Wood Company Furnaces (Bedlam) are the remains of the great expansion in iron making in the 1750's. - 3.
-Hay Brook Valley worked in the late 18th and early 19th Centuries and contain the 1830's Blists Hill furnaces, two beam blowing engines of 1851 and the Hay Inclined Plane of the Shropshire Union Canal. - 4.
+Hay Brook Valley worked in the late 18th and early 19th Centuries and contain the Blist Hill furnaces of the 1830's, two beam blowing engines of 1851 and the Hay Inclined Plane of the Shropshire Union Canal. - 4.
 Coalport the china works and 'new town' of the 1790's. - 5.
 Jackfield important in the industrial history of the Gorge from the 17th Century, but most celebrated for the manufacture of decorative tiles in the late 19th and early 20th Centuries.

 The Conservation Area and World Heritage Site fully reflects its history and includes this unique industrial landscape with the supporting settlements and infrastructure within the dramatic natural landscape and environment of the River Severn Gorge area.

-See Figure 1.1 showing the Conservation Area within its local context.
+See Fig 1.1 showing the Conservation Area within its local context